 COVID-19 outbreaks have been a very serious problem in immigration detention facilities.
 We are now seeing early warning signs that the pandemic is escalating in many areas.
 For reference, COVID-19 cases are shooting up in the South and the Southwest.
 Recently, the United States set a one-day record for new COVID-19 cases—and cases are rising especially sharply in the state of Texas.

 Trump Administration Forcing Parents to Make Difficult Choice

 In some ways, the Trump Administration’s horrific family separation policies never truly ended.
 While important reforms were made, the Administration has put barriers between parents and their children.
 Over the last several years, federal immigration enforcement policy has forced many migrant parents to make an almost impossible choice:

 - Stay together with their children in an immigration detention facility; or

 - Remain locked up and allow their child to be released into the custody of another party.

 In light of the federal court ruling, there could be a truly positive change coming over the next few weeks.
 Immigration rights groups are hopeful that Judge Gee’s ruling will lead to the Trump Administration releasing entire families together.
 Neither adults nor children should be locked into dangerous detention centers during a global pandemic.

 Call Our Los Angeles Immigration Law Attorney for Immediate Assistance

 At Goldstein Immigration Lawyers, our Los Angeles immigration attorneys are skilled, focused advocates for clients.
 We are dedicated to helping people get the best possible outcome in their case.
 You deserve personalized representation for an experienced immigration lawyer.
-For a confidential review of your case, please call our Los Angeles law office today at (213) 262-2000.
+For a confidential review of your case, please call our Los Angeles law office today.